-An Incomplete ("I") may be given only when the student has: 1) satisfactorily completed all course assignments through the date of request having earned at least a "B" in all assigned work for the course, and 2) if completion of other requirements is not possible because of factors beyond the control of the student.
+An Incomplete ("I") may be granted only when: 1) completion of remaining requirements is not possible because of factors beyond the control of the student; 2) the student has been in regular contact with instructor regarding course completion; and 3) the student was earning a course grade of at least "C-" at the date of occurrence or request.

 The "I" may be granted only after a completed and approved Request for Incomplete form has been filed in the Records Office.
 Incompletes must be filed before the last session of a class begins.
 An Incomplete must be completed within 12 weeks of the end of the course.
 If the incomplete work is not completed within the stated timeframe, the instructor will change the "I" to an "F."